Necrolesian/morrowind-mod-list/list.md

 With default settings, the important differences for our purposes are:

-- How close you are to a light source is taken into account.

 - Stealth checks happen every one second instead of every five.

 - Chameleon and Invisibility provide less of a bonus to stealth.
 In vanilla, being invisible guarantees that no one can possibly detect you, and chameleon is very overpowered.
 Now both effects provide significant bonuses but are no longer guarantees.